AndrewMichael2020/Surgical-OCR-PowerApps/readme.md

 - **Provider** – initiates referrals
 - **Booking Clerk (MOA)** – receives and processes referral packages
 - **Patient** – indirectly affected by workflow speed and safety
-- **Developer aks Admin/IT** – ensures deployment, monitoring, and integration with EMR
+- **Developer aka Admin/IT** – ensures deployment, monitoring, and integration with EMR

 ---